JosephLai241/SweatyHands/README.md

 # How To Install Arch v1.0

-My walkthrough for how I installed Arch Linux on LVM with encryption.
+My walkthrough for how I installed Arch Linux on LVM with encryption, utilizing KDE Plasma as the desktop environment.

 This walkthrough corresponds with my very first Arch install and may change as I become more acquainted with Arch, so this is v1.0 of my walkthrough.